History shows dogs, especially sled dogs, as prominent companions to man in numerous cultures.

 Out of this event came two of the most well-known dog teams in history.

 Balto, a black and white Siberian husky, was the lead dog in the sled team on the final 53-mile leg of the 1925 serum run.
-Charging ahead in near white-out conditions, he led his team to Nome to deliver the necessary diphtheria antitoxin, saving the town from further deaths.
+Fearlessly charging ahead in near white-out conditions, he led his team to Nome to deliver the necessary diphtheria antitoxin, saving the town from further deaths.

 Balto and his owner, Gunnar Kaasen, were famous in the aftermath of the run.
 Both of them toured the West Coast before appearing in a 30-minute film about the adventure.